fanartie/arthur-do-it-right/redux/index.md

 Because the entire array is updated by the quick-dirty way as "JSON.parse(JSON.stringify())", which allocates the new memory for the array and then every element will be considered as 'updated'.

-(We understood it attempts to use a new value to overwrite an immutable variable)
+(We understood it was attempting to overwrite an immutable variable.)

 How can we reduce the immutable state with updating only one element of array ?